hylandtechoutreach/hackathon/BasicInformation.md

 ## Judging Information
 Submit your project by filling out [this form](https://forms.gle/w3NgrLavFCiviGpP7) by 11PM ET on Saturday.

+### Judging Process
+There will only be one round for the judging process.

+- Each team will give their pitch to the panel of judges.
+  - The teams will have 5 minutes to give their pitch.
+- Judges will have 5 minutes to ask questions.
+- Score sheets will be tallied and top teams from the High School and College category will be determined.

 ### Assessment Criteria
 Judges will rank your projects based on four criteria: